Service Providers Should Invest in These Technologies to Best Monetize 5G

 Service providers, understandably tepid about making big bets on network investments, need to act now to make sure they are not on the outside looking in when it comes to monetizing 5G.

-Simply put, the service provider networks of today are not sustainable for the demand of tomorrow.
+Simply put, service provider networks are not sustainable for the demand of tomorrow.
 Without overhaul, those networks will eventually become extinct, as will the service providers behind them.

 Service providers must change the way they architect networks so they are able to quickly innovate and bring to market new services that create great customer experiences.

 The economics of 5G will require investment across all domains of the network.

 Networks must be densified.
 Workloads need to be pushed closer to end users.
 More cost-efficient approaches to infrastructure will be key to delivering at scale.

 To justify these investments, solid business cases for deploying and selling services to monetize such infrastructure will be imperative.

 It’s no doubt a costly proposition.
 But service providers, which invested billions of dollars in 4G networks only to see over-the-top providers like Netflix or Facebook truly prosper, can ill-afford to sit idle and risk being squeezed out.

 A 5G network doesn’t just magically rollout and the 5G market is fragmented, thus elevating the value of strategic partnerships — for everything from solution development and integration to knowing when and where to strike.